 "As soon as the crisis team on board the rig contacts us, we know we're probably dealing with water ingress or some other significant damage.
 While our duty responsible asks the captain on board a number of questions, the rest of the ERS team are activated."

-Truls Richardsen, duty responsible in DNV GL's Emergency Response Service.
-PHOTO: DNV GL
+Truls Richardsen, duty responsible in DNV's Emergency Response Service.
+PHOTO: DNV

 That is when the race against the clock starts.